D-Agar/D-Agar/README.md

-I'm an undergraduate student at The University of York, studying for my BEng in Computer Science.
+I'm a 2nd year at The University of York, studying for my BEng in Computer Science.

 I am interested in:
   - Data Science